Taylor Swift albums and songs sales

 These numbers are obtained by applying the method from the section The distribution process to all packages listed under Compilation sales figures listing category.

-Chinese downloads are weighted as per their price, at selling price / 50, which is roughly 0.4 for Taylor Swift‘s albums.
+To offset bulk buying, Chinese downloads are weighted as per their price, at selling price / 50 * 1.5, which is roughly 0.6 for Taylor Swift‘s albums.
 Sales post-September 2021, when the market got regulated, are counted in full.

-We can notice that the American superstar is doing wonders in China, with numbers going higher and higher.
+We can notice that the American superstar is doing wonders in this country, with numbers going higher and higher.

-They perfectly offset the absence of compilations products nowadays like tour DVDs.
+They perfectly make up for the absence of compilations products nowadays like tour DVDs.

-This section also features the newly recorded version of Fearless, which is naturally allocated in full to the original album.
+This section also features the newly recorded versions of Fearless and Red, which are naturally allocated in full to the original albums.